Asbestos Induced Lung Cancer Claims

 Asbestos induced lung cancer usually starts developing in the lining of the bronchi.
 Bronchi are the tubes into which the windpipe and the trachea divide.
 Asbestos induced lung cancer can also start developing in other areas such as the alveoli, trachea and the bronchioles which are small branches forming the bronchi.
 Lung cancer takes a lot of time to develop, but once it occurs, the cancerous cells can spread to the other areas and parts of the body as well.

 There are two main types of asbestos induced cancer that a person can develop.
 Firstly, there is Small Cell Lung Cancer and secondly, there is the Non-Small Cell Lung Cancer.
 Under certain circumstances, a person may develop lung cancer which has features of both the small cell and the non-small cell cancer.

 Non-Small Cell Lung Cancer is quite common and accounts for approximately 80% of all lung cancers.
 Small Cell Lung Cancer is not so common and out of 100 people suffering from lung cancer, there may be around 20 who may be suffering from this form of the disease.

 In Small Cell lung Cancer, although the cells are small, these cells can multiply and develop into large tumors.
 These tumors can then spread to the other parts of the organs or to the lymph nodes.

 In the early stages of asbestos induced lung cancer, the victim may not experience any symptoms and this makes diagnosis of lung cancer really difficult.

 Making A Compensation Claim

-If you have developed asbestos induced lung cancer as a result of your working conditions, you can contact us today and we will assess your claim without any cost to you.
-After the initial assessment, we will be able to tell you whether or not you have a valid claim for compensation and we will also be able to give you an estimate of the amount of compensation that you may be entitled to.
+If you have developed asbestos induced lung cancer as a result of your working conditions, contact an injury solicitor today for a free case assessment.
+After the initial assessment, your solicitor will be able to tell you whether or not you have a valid claim for compensation and will also be able to give you an estimate of the amount of compensation that you may be entitled to.